Grate-Oracle-Lewot/GrateCrystal/README.md

 Q) Why not remove some Pokémon to make room for adding more?

 A) My focus is on making "bad" Pokémon better instead of removing them.

-Q) Why not remove the 25% chance for the AI to fail status moves?

-A) Golbat.

 Q) How do I make my own hack?